jwong2529/notion-task-manager/README.md

 - DEFAULT_TIMEZONE: The timezone used when the user skips the timezone prompts.
 - TIMEZONE_CHOICES: List of available timezones to choose from.
 - QUICK_ACCESS_TIMES: Pre-defined times to quickly assign deadlines, e.g. 11:59 PM for most assignments.

+Make sure the variable names in your `.env` file match the `os.getenv(...)` calls in the code exactly.

 ### 5. Run the script
 ```bash